wp-plugins/wp-customize/readme.txt

 * Sets the URL of your blog as the URL visited when a user clicks the logo on the Wordpress Admin login page.
 * Sets the title (seen when you hover your mouse over the logo) of the logo's link to be your blog's name.
 * Allows you to specify the background color and the text/links color of the Wordpress Admin login page.

+Please be sure and rate this plugin if you like it!
+Thanks

 == Installation ==